 When it comes to choosing the best mattress for your specific needs, one should get very personal about it.
 After all, a good night’s sleep is crucial for your health!
 To the ‘How to choose a mattress?’-question there might seem to be a single simple answer – it just has to be comfortable.
 True as this may be, there’s more to consider here.

 There’s not some magical mattress that would be equally comfortable for all and everyone.
 Every person is unique.
-We all and every one of us differ in physiology, body, routines, habits, needs and health, and so do our preferences when choosing our bed mattress.
+We all and every one of us differ in physiology, body, routines, habits, needs and health, and so do our preferences when choosing our bed mattress like Nectar.
 And what is ‘comfortable’, anyway?
 When this remains a highly subjective matter, the truth is that you should first decide what style of mattress would be best for you to wake up in the morning feeling refreshed and energized, ready to meet the challenges of the starting day.

 Contemporary markets offer a wide variety of mattresses of an equally large range of sizes, structure, materials, etc. essential features.
 There are however a few key factors to take into consideration when choosing a mattress that would meet your specific needs.

 Body weight matters a great deal when choosing a comfortable bed mattress.
 The choice depends on how the mattress reacts to and supports this weight.
 What mattress to choose that would best match your body weight and make you feel comfortable – soft, medium, or hard?

 It is the personal definition and understanding of these qualities that would really matter here.
 In any case however, mattress firmness is all about the feel of comfort, as in how it ‘hugs’, cools, and supports the body.
 And while research shows that mattresses of less motion, a.k.a. harder, seem to be associated with better sleep, this characteristic still remains a highly subjective matter.